FredKSchott/CoVim/README.md

 __CoVim__ is a Vim Plugin that adds real-time collaboration to your favorite text editor (think Google Docs for Vim).

 ###Features
-- Multiple users can edit the same document
+- Allows multiple users to edit the same document
 - Displays collaborators working on current document, with their cursor colors
-- Simple setup & use
 - Works with your existing configuration
+- Easy to setup and use

 ###Hello, World(s)!
 1. Add client.vim & server.py to your plugin folder (~/.vim/plugin/)